fidi1901/Discord-Chatbot/README.md

 # Discord-Chatbot
-A discord bot using NodeJS and React.
+A discord bot using Express NodeJS and React.